gatchimuchio/GUI-Shell-Public/README.md

 ---

 > **TL;DR** — GUI-Shell is a desktop control plane that sits between an operator and one or more local runtimes/agents.
 Its whole point is a boundary: the UI renders and collects input, but it never *owns* authority.
 Permissions, approvals, audit, and recovery live behind typed contracts and machine-checked gates.
 This repository is the public, reviewable slice of that design.
+It is also built to be **read and extended by other LLMs** — and the fact that an LLM built this repo end to end is the existence proof of that goal.

 ## Who built this — and why that's the point